-Not actually a shell, but a shark's tooth, or in this case the fossil of a sharks tooth.
+A shark's tooth, or in this case the fossil of a sharks tooth.
 Sometimes found around the UK coast.
 Sizes vary from 1cm to around 5cm.

 Slipper Limpet (Crepidula fornicata).
 Up to 40mm long.
 Almost semi-circular shape with prominent concentric lines.
 The colour can vary but usually has three wide orange-brown radiating bands.
 Common around the UK especially on sandy beaches.

 Striped Venus Shell (Chamelea gallina).
 Oval in shape, pink coloured on the outside and white inside.
 Size up to 50mm.